Why Orofacial Pain?

 There is a lack of awareness about the solutions this clinic provides within the medical and dental communities, which leads to an access problem for patients.

-This fundraising initiative seeks to increase awareness of the program, while securing support for an endowed faculty position.
-It is the intention of the Division to utilize this professorship in ways that will promote the Facial Pain Clinic and the Division of Orofacial Pain to both practitioners and patients.
+This fundraising initiative seeks to increase awareness of the program, while securing support for our faculty.
+It is the intention of the Division to utilize this fund in ways that will promote the Facial Pain Clinic and the Division of Orofacial Pain to both practitioners and patients.
 The Facial Pain Clinic and the Division of Orofacial Pain is a solution that many who suffer from chronic pain are seeking.

 Our goal is to secure major gifts totaling $3 million to support Orofacial Pain priorities.

-- Endowed faculty position to recruit leading practitioners and educators.
+- Faculty support that allows us to recruit leading practitioners and educators.

 - Discretionary program support to build patient and practitioner awareness.